 Aluminium Technology Centre

-NRC ATC works with its clients and partners in the aluminium transformation industry to improve their manufacturing processes and allow them to make lighter, more cost-effective and more environmentally friendly products.
-NRC ATC has research facilities dedicated to aluminium transformation processes and characterizing the performance of the manufactured products.
+The NRC's Aluminium Technology Centre works with its clients and partners in the aluminium transformation industry to improve their manufacturing processes and allow them to make lighter, more cost-effective and more environmentally friendly products.
+The centre has research facilities dedicated to aluminium transformation processes and characterizing the performance of the manufactured products.

 What we offer